drjele/symfony-doctrine-encrypt/README.md

 ## Todo
 * easy where - pass the unencrypted params and have them automatically encrypt.
+* multiple encryptors - have the possibility to encrypt different fields with different algorithms.

 ## Inspired by
 * https://github.com/GiveMeAllYourCats/DoctrineEncryptBundle